 We are a Sports England Clubmark accredited and Cheshire Cricket Board Focus Club located in the heart of rural Cheshire.
 Our aim is to provide opportunities to play, support and enjoy cricket at an ambitious, friendly and welcoming club.

-We have 2 Saturday senior teams who play in the TACS Cheshire Cricket League, a Sunday friendly team and a midweek 20/20 side playing in the Chester and District Midweek League.
+We have 2 Saturday senior teams who play in the Cheshire Cricket League, a Sunday friendly team and a midweek 20/20 side playing in the Chester and District Midweek League.
 Click on the "Joining KCC" tab to find out more.

 For the youngsters, we have a thriving junior section that we are very proud of, with teams at u-9, u-11, u-13, u-15 and u-18 levels.
-Outdoor coaching starts on the 25th April on Friday evenings.
+Outdoor coaching starts in late April on Friday evenings.
 With the sun out and the bar open, it’s a great place to enjoy a relaxing drink or two after work whilst watching your children learn how to play the game under the supervision of our fully qualified coaching team.
 Click on the "Juniors" tab to find out more.